jamornsriwasansak/mortar/README.md

 ### Issue
 1. Rough dielectric was not tested properly.
 It might not produce correct result if such material is used.
-2. There will be crash when exit due to unhandled GLFW surface deleter.
+2. There will be crash when the application exits due to unhandled GLFW surface deleter.
-3.

 <sup>I started this project around March, 1st since I was curious of the vulkan raytracing performance.
 On the first day of this project, I spent an entire day building a new PC to house RTX2060.
 This is probably the most costly project I ever invested with my own money. :(